Kiranlewis/Portfolio/Data Mart -Sql/README1.md

 Linkedin : https://www.linkedin.com/in/arunsaikiran-senthilkumar-0a1914171/

-  Created a table with the following Schema using CREATE TABLE and INSERT INTO commands
+  Table creation with the following Schema using CREATE TABLE and INSERT INTO commands
 ````sql
 CREATE TABLE IF NOT EXISTS weekly_sales(
 week_date date,